rsp_match_profile compares a supplied respeciate

 is based on the assumption that identical 'pd' and 'sid' scores identical

-profiles (or identical overlaps with rsp
+identical ref profiles (or identical overlaps with rsp) but is

 not validated, so handle with care...